Benjaminjacob443/PSARST/README.txt

 # Disable Antivirus for the executable to run without interruptions.

 # The executable and ta-lib wheel file only supports 64-bit architecture.
-You can download the ta-lib wheel file according to your system specs manually in case of any errors and run 'PSARST.py' from an IDE after installing the necessary packages
+You can download the ta-lib wheel file according to your system specs manually in case of any errors and run 'PSARST.py' from an IDE after installing the necessary packages.
+I have included two wheel files compatible with 64 bit systems and python 3.11.1.
+Install whichever works for you.